neuefische/wd-flipped-classroom-curriculum/sessions/js-structure/challenges-js-structure.md

 (difficulty: 🔥🔥)

-Solve the _Quiz App_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-structure/quiz-app
 ```

-## Extra: Space Rocket
+## Bonus: Space Rocket

 (difficulty: 🔥🔥🔥)

-Solve the _Space Rocket_ challenge by running this command in your Terminal:
+Solve this challenge by running this command in your terminal:

 ```
 npx ghcd@latest neuefische/web-exercises/tree/main/sessions/js-structure/spacerocket